brentley/ecsworkshop/content/more/_index.md

 * [Amazon EKS Workshop](https://eksworkshop.com) - This workshop guides you through the process of setting up and using a Kubernetes cluster on AWS
 * [Amazon Lightsail Workshop](https://lightsailworkshop.com) - If you are getting started with the cloud and looking for a way to run an extremely low cost environment Lightsail is perfect.
 Learn how to deploy to Amazon Lightsail with this workshop.
 * [CI/CD Workshop for Amazon ECS](https://cicd-for-ecs.workshop.aws) - This workshop guides you through setting up CI/CD pipelines for Amazon ECS.
 Includes coverage of rolling updates, blue/green with test port, canary / linear deployments, GitOps, service discovery (for internal traffic), and pipeline templating (both CloudFormation and Terraform).
+* [ECS Cats and Dogs](https://ecs-cats-dogs.workshop.aws) - This workshop is designed to educate engineers that might not be familiar with Amazon ECS, Fargate, and possibly even Docker container workflow.
+It covers Amazon ECS fundamentals and new features including Cluster Auto Scaling, CloudWatch Container Insights, AWS FireLens and so on.

 #### Tools for AWS Fargate and Amazon ECS